alashow/datmusic/README.md

-music
+Music
 =====

-Search and download free music from Vk.
-Using Vk Audio Search api and LastFm Artis Search Api for autocomplete.
+Search and Download free music from Vk.
+Using Vk Audio Search api and LastFm Artist Search Api for autocomplete.

 Demo